souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 * The counter argument, `$`, cannot be used as an argument or in the rule body of an inlined relation.
 * At the moment, relations appearing in aggregators cannot be inlined, though this is only a restriction in practice due to the way certain functors are handled.

+## Override
+The relation qualifier `override` controlls whether rules in a relation which is defined in a component can be overwritten in a sub-component.
+The component model of Souffle is described [here](components).

 ## Syntax